turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

 * Have you ever worked directly with clients or have been in a customer-facing role in the past?
 If not, would you like to?
 * Talk about your preferred development environment.
 * How are you keeping up with the latest developments in web development?
+* What is something that your hobbies or interests tell me about you that your resume cannot?

 **Project, Problem-Solving, & Team Contribution Questions:**
 * Describe a successful idea or project you worked on.
 What are some of the challenges you had to overcome?
 What made it a success?